proper-food/open-tender-web/README.md

 In short, the `yarn prebuild` script updates the `meta.json` file that lives in the `public` directory.
 Each time the `maybeRefreshVersion()` function runs (which runs on every page load by default), it checks to see if the version of the user's app matches this version.
 If not, it will automatically reload the page, which ensures that the user has the latest and greatest code.

-In order to leverage this, each time you push a new version to staging or production, you should increment the app version using `yarn version` (typically in conjunction with one of the `--patch`, `--minor`, or `--major` flags, see [the docs on `yarn version` for details](https://classic.yarnpkg.com/en/docs/cli/version/)), and then run the `yarn prebuild` script and commit the updated `meta.json` file).
+In order to leverage this, each time you push a new version to staging or production, you should increment the app version using `yarn version` (typically in conjunction with one of the `--patch`, `--minor`, or `--major` flags, see [the docs on `yarn version` for details](https://classic.yarnpkg.com/en/docs/cli/version/)), and then run the `yarn prebuild` script and commit the updated `meta.json` file.

 This will guarantee that your users always get the latest version of the app, even if they don't refresh the page or load a new window when coming back to the app after they've already visited it.